CARES Act Emergency Aid

 CARES Act Supplemental Grants

-We recognize that the disruption of campus operations due to COVID-19 had a tremendous impact on our students, and some students incurred expenses far beyond $350.
-If you incurred expenses above $350 that were directly related to HCC’s move to remote teaching and learning, you may be eligible for additional money through a CARES Act Supplemental Grant.
+We recognize that the disruption of campus operations due to COVID-19 had a tremendous impact on our students, and some students incurred expenses beyond the $200 allocated for the CARES Act grant.
+If you incurred expenses above $200 that were directly related to HCC’s move to remote teaching and learning, you may be eligible for additional money through a CARES Act Supplemental Grant.

 Supplemental Grant Eligibility